 Finally there is also the web hosting reseller side of things.
 Resellers buy special accounts from web hosts and divide the resources to individual customers.
 Technically, this means the reseller is hosting multiple sites as well since they are all under the same main account.

 Using Shared Hosting for Multiple Websites

 In many cases it can be tempting to try and use shared hosting to host multiple sites.
 Web hosting companies often advertise a range of shared hosting plans at very lucrative prices.
-The higher tier among these are often labelled as being able to host more than a single site.
+The higher tier among these are often labeled as being able to host more than a single site.

 Technically, this is true.
 Shared hosting is also often the cheapest solution available and there are plans that allow multisite hosting.So much for the good news, though.